 I wouldn't have said so.
 If anything, I'd have said the Dungeon Dweller line allowed Heritage to continue as long as it did.
 But that's just the impression of the guy at the drafting table.
 The owners didn't do color-separations, and I didn't analyze cost and profit numbers.

-But I suspect the constituent companies were marginal and struggling, and the reason they united was to try to use the sputtering military gaming business as a base to try to cash in on the RPG phenomenon.
+But I suspect the constituent companies were marginal and struggling.
+They united to try to use the sputtering military gaming business as a base to try to cash in on the RPG phenomenon.
 In that case, Heritage was dying before it was born.
 Whatever was done just extended or shortened that process, and the "thing that killed Heritage" was the fact that it was at the time practically impossible to make money steadily in that industry.
-When your main product can be essentially duplicated in quantity by anyone with $20 worth of RTV silicone, a coffee can of old wheel weights, and a stovetop. you're starting the journey rowing upstream, sez I.
+When your main product can be essentially duplicated in quantity by anyone with $20 worth of RTV silicone, a coffee can of old wheel weights, and a stovetop.
+You're starting the journey rowing upstream, sez I.

 1. The Sears Effect - I have since read that this is a fairly common occurrence.
-Small company makes it into
+The small company makes it into

-2. The Plastics Project - It was pretty clear that creating a mass-market company with metal miniatures was going to be tough sledding.
-Metal had very low startup costs -- a $35 rubber mold and a low-tech centrifugal machine, and you were in business.
-Unfortunately each casting cost a lot in materials and labor.
-Plastic had astronomical startup costs - at the time a single set of two-part engraved dies (metal molds) for injection molding cost from $ 20,000 up (2008 equivalent: $46,000) - but after that, the per figure production cost was practically negligible.
+2. The Plastics Project - It was pretty clear that creating a mass-market company with metal miniatures would be tough sledding.
+The metal had very low startup costs -- a $35 rubber mold and a low-tech centrifugal machine, and you were in business.
+Unfortunately, each casting cost a lot in materials and labor.
+Plastic had astronomical startup costs - at the time, a single set of two-part engraved dies (metal molds) for injection molding cost from $ 20,000 up (2008 equivalent: $46,000) - but after that, the per figure production cost was practically negligible.
 If you intend to sell lots, plastic is the way to go.
-For $3.95 Heritage could sell a blister pack of five figures, while Airfix or Revell were offering boxes of 50 plastic historical soldiers, only slightly smaller scaled, but much more realistically proportioned, for about the same price.
+For $3.95, Heritage could sell a blister pack of five figures, while Airfix or Revell were offering boxes of 50 plastic historical soldiers, only slightly smaller scale, but much more realistically proportioned, for about the same price.